arthurbernierjr/http-videos/concepts/README.md

 This process is like a conversation.
 You ask (make a request), and then you get an answer (the response).
 Each cycle is a complete exchange, and a new one starts for every new action you take.

-> 📚 A *request* is a message sent by a client to a server, asking for specific resources or services.
-A *response* is the message a server sends back to the client as a reply to an *request*.
+> 📚 A *request* is a message a client sends to a server asking for specific resources or services.
+A *response* is the message a server sends back to the client as a reply to a *request*.